 Skip to main content

-The Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) spacecraft is a joint U.S. (NASA) / French (Centre National d’Etudes Spatiales/CNES) mission that delivered measurements of the vertical structure of the atmosphere for 17 years.
+The Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) was a pioneering international partnership between NASA and the French Space Agency, Centre National d’Etudes Spatiales (CNES).
+The mission delivered measurements of the vertical structure of the atmosphere for 17 years.

 Type